thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 In theory, a simple task.
 Pick some syntax, hopefully that's easy to parse.
-Walk your input string and check each character is your selected syntax, build a tree out of it, and maybe report an error or two.
+Walk your input string and check each character fits the mold, build a tree out of it, and maybe report an error or two.
 How hard could it be?

 Perhaps that's part of my scorn.
 I feel like everything that can be said about parsing has been said.
-At the same time parsing feels like a labyrinth of endless choices deterring any headway.
+Yet, at the same time parsing feels like a labyrinth of endless choices deterring any headway.
 There's the first order choices about syntax:

   * Should I be whitespace sensitive or not?